LewisOSF/python/README.md

 - Implement functions to manage bank accounts and customer information
 - The system should support the following operations:

   - Creating a new bank account
   - Making a deposit
   - Making a withdrawal
   - Checking the balance of an account
+  - Print all bank accounts
   - Exit the program

+- Accounts and customers should be represented using a dictionary